 Adapting to Local Contexts

 Understanding the unique needs of each locality is crucial.
-In Singapore, public feedback suggests integrating hawker-style food stalls or flea markets beneath expressways.
+In Singapore, public feedback suggests integrating hawker-style food stalls or flea markets beneath elevated flyovers.
 These additions could leverage the city’s vibrant food culture and shopping traditions.
 Furthermore, temporary shelters or storage facilities could address practical needs while ensuring these spaces remain useful and accessible.

 Case Study